Get all the latest data for Auckland

 Does a property price drop look likely in Auckland as of 2026?

-As of January 2026, the likelihood of a meaningful property price decline in Auckland over the next 12 months is low, because values have already corrected significantly and lending rules limit forced-selling scenarios.
+As of 2026, the likelihood of a meaningful Auckland property price drop over the next 12 months looks medium to low, because prices are not racing ahead and buyers still have bargaining power.

 Finally, please note that we cover the price trends for next year in our pack about the property market in Auckland.